ProjectDrawdown/research-platform/README.md

-# Open Collaboratory
+# Drawdown Research Platform

-Welcome to the codebase for the online Climate Solutions Collaboratory (official name TBD).
+Welcome to the codebase for the online Drawdown Research Platform.

 This site uses the [Netlify CMS](https://www.netlifycms.org/) to manage content that is stored in this repository.